 As of now, these Amex Platinum Card changes are still just rumors – American Express hasn't confirmed them to Thrifty Traveler (with the exception of the updating Centurion Lounge guesting privileges coming in 2023).

-But where there’s smoke, there’s fire.
-Something is brewing with the Platinum Card.
-And if you’ve been thinking about applying, now might be the best time to do so before the new increased annual fee kicks in.
+But where there's smoke, there's fire.
+Something is brewing with the Platinum Card, and we could see these changes as early as July 1.
+And if you've been thinking about applying, now might be the best time to do so before the new increased annual fee kicks in.